 You may have trouble sleeping during your keto transition.
 Usually, it’s because of carb withdrawal.
 Sugar is physiologically addictive, and cutting it out causes withdrawal symptoms, one of which is insomnia[*].

-Your body may also be protesting the lack of carbs in your diet because it’s caught in limbo: it hasn’t adapted to burning fat yet, but it also doesn’t have any carbs to use for fuel.
-As a result, your brain can release cortisol around 2-4 AM, telling you to wake up and find food.
+Your body may also be protesting the lack of carbs in your diet because it’s caught in limbo: it hasn’t adapted to burning fat yet, but it also doesn’t have any carbs to use as a fuel source.
+As a result, your brain can release cortisol between 2 a.m. to 4 a.m., telling you to wake up and find food.

 Insomnia usually resolves after a couple of weeks in keto, if not sooner.
 In the meantime, you might experiment with melatonin — a safe and effective natural sleep supplement[*].

-Blood testing is the gold standard for measuring ketosis.
-You can have blood ketones measured at the lab, or you can do it yourself at home with a ketone meter and test strips.
-Be aware: the at-home method calls for a pinprick and drop of blood.
+Blood testing is the gold standard and the most accurate way of measuring ketosis.
+You can have blood ketone levels measured at the lab, or you can do it yourself at home with a blood ketone meter and test strips.
+Be aware: the at-home method calls for a pinprick and a drop of blood.

 Blood testing measures blood levels of beta-hydroxybutyrate (BHB) — your primary energy ketone.